Gerald Eugene Wilkerson

 Gerald Eugene Wilkerson (born October 21, 1939) is an American prelate of the Roman Catholic Church.
-He served as an auxiliary bishop of the Archdiocese of Los Angeles from 1997 to 2015 and as apostolic administrator for the Diocese of Monterey for six months in 2018 and 2019.
+He served as an auxiliary bishop of the Archdiocese of Los Angeles in California from 1997 to 2015 and as apostolic administrator for the Diocese of Monterey in California for six months in 2018 and 2019.

 Biography

 Early life

 Gerald Wilkerson was born on October 21, 1939, in Des Moines, Iowa.
 His family later moved to Long Beach, California.
 He attended St. John’s Seminary in Camarillo, California.

 Wilkerson was ordained a priest for the Archdiocese of Los Angeles on January 5, 1965, by Cardinal James McIntyre.
 After his ordination, Wilkerson served as associate pastor at three Southern California parishes: